Subin Park: Early life

-The future Royal Consort was born on May 21, 1770, into the Bannam Park clan, as the fourth child and second daughter of Park Jun-won, the Minister of Justice, and Lady Won of the Wonju Won clan.
+Lady Park was born into the Bannam Park clan, as the fourth child and second daughter of Minister of Justice Park Jun-won, and a lady from the Wonju Won clan.

-Life as Royal Concubine
+Royal consort

-In 1787, because King Jeongjo was once again heirless, Queen Dowager Yesun decided to choose a new concubine for her step-grandson, and Lady Park was selected on February 8, when she was 16 years old.
+In 1787, because King Jeongjo was once again childless, Queen Dowager Yesun decided to choose a new concubine for her legal grandson, and Lady Park was selected on 26 March, when she was 16 years old.

-Three days later, on February 11, Lady Park was invested as a concubine of the Bin rank, with the prefix Su (綏), meaning "upright/pacifist".
-The following day, the new Royal Noble Consort Su entered the palace.
+Three days later, on 29 March, Lady Park was appointed as a royal consort of the senior first rank (빈; 嬪; bin), with the honorific title su (수; 綏), meaning "to pacify".
+The following day, she entered the palace.

-On July 27, 1790, she gave birth to a son, Yi Gong, who was appointed as Crown Prince in 1800, at the age of 10.

-On March 1, 1793, (Note: According to the lunar calendar) Lady Park gave birth to Princess Sukseon.
+On 29 July 1790, Lady Park gave birth to a son, Yi Gong, who was appointed as crown prince in 1800, at the age of 10.
+On 11 April 1793, she gave birth to Princess Sukseon.

-Su-bin was described as gentle, well-behaved and courteous.
+Lady Park was described as gentle, well-behaved and courteous.
 She was also usually taciturn and lived simply.
-As a result, she was greatly admired as "a benevolent concubine" (賢嬪).
+As a result, she was greatly admired as a benevolent consort.